mfso1991/LZW_with_DLB/README.md

 # LZW_with_DLB
-LZW compression using de la briandais tree.
+Adapted from my project in Algorithm course, it uses a modified de la briandais tree instead of the TST tree provided in Robert Sedgewick's "Algorithms"

 ## key features
 1. searching prefix and adding new codeword are done simultaneously.